 - To link academic study with the Professional Capability Framework (PCF), which was introduced in 2012 by the Social Work Reform Board to support social workers' career planning and professional development.

 Modules are available for newly qualified social workers and more experienced practitioners and managers and fit accordingly with the Social Work Professional Capability Framework.
 Students can work towards the full MA (180 credits) or plan a route to the Postgraduate Certificate (60 credits) or Postgraduate Diploma (120 credits).
 Modules are available in the following specialist areas: Children and Families, Work with Adults, Practice Education, Mental Health and Leadership and Management.
 The modules can be taken on a largely ‘pick and mix' basis and are grouped into specialist areas.
 We also offer Approved Mental Health Professional Training within the MA Mental Health and Best Interest Assessor Module.

 Our Continuing Professional Development Master's degrees are designed to equip students with the knowledge and skills to further their career as a successful practitioner and manager.

 Making an Application

-To enrol for either the whole MA or for individual modules please visit: https://www.uea.ac.uk/study/postgraduate/apply
+If you are new to UEA and wish to enrol on either the whole MA or for individual modules please apply through our online application.

 If you have any questions please see our FAQ page.